One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 In practice, these independent services do not pass data directly between each other but are coordinated by a conversational AI framework.
 This approach has several advantages.

-• Networking: Conversational frameworks also abstract away cumbersome boilerplate for managing WebRTC or WebSocket connections between clients and bots or between bots and services.
+- Networking: Conversational frameworks abstract away cumbersome boilerplate for managing WebRTC or WebSocket connections between clients and bots or between bots and services.

-• Frontend: Conversational frameworks usually provide some browser-based frontend for clients.
-Some frameworks offer simple and static interfaces intended mostly for testing while others provide a rich set of components tailored for the voice conversation use case.
+- Frontend: Most frameworks provide some browser-based frontend for clients.
+Some offer simple and static interfaces intended mostly for testing while others provide a rich set of components tailored for the voice use case.

 Pipecat

-We’re going to use the open source voice AI framework Pipecat built by the folks at Daily.
+We’re going to use the open source voice AI framework Pipecat built by the folks at Daily, and maintained with the support of the developer community.
 Pipecat applications are built around a pipeline which coordinates a series of processors that handle real-time audio, text, and video frames with ultra-low latency.
 Some processors handle requests to external AI services and others process local data like audio filters or text parsers.
 Each pipeline starts and ends with a transport node that manages the real-time media connection with the client.

 Let’s look at a few features that make Pipecat particularly useful.
 If you want to learn more, you can check out their excellent documentation.